NYCIST/macadmin-tools/README.md

 - **[AirServer](https://www.airserver.com/)**: macOS app for turning a Mac into a screen mirroring receiver similar to an Apple TV.
 Goes further in that it supports both AirPlay and Chromecast, as well as multiple simultaneous device mirroring.
 - **[Atom](https://atom.io/)**: A free, hackable text editor with many installable packages.
 - **[BBEdit](https://www.barebones.com/products/bbedit/index.html)**: Another text editor.
 Can acquire a free EDU license for your school to avoid the 30-day pay timer.
+- **[Consolation](https://eclecticlight.co/consolation-t2m2-and-log-utilities/)**: macOS app, provides an accessible but powerful way to browse, search, and analyse entries in the new macOS log system which have already been captured that is not supported by Apple's Console app.
+If you want to check that Time Machine backups have been made on time and without error, or get to the bottom of startup, extension, or many other problems, Consolation is the only practical tool to use.
 - **[defaultbrowser](https://github.com/kerma/defaultbrowser)**: Command-line tool for setting the default browser.
 Similar to [SwiftDefaultApps](https://github.com/Lord-Kamina/SwiftDefaultApps), but more limited.
 - **[desktoppr](https://github.com/scriptingosx/desktoppr)**: Command-line tool for setting the Desktop background.
 - **[DetectX Swift](https://sqwarq.com/detectx/)**: A lightweight macOS app for completing on-demand search and troubleshooting tool. that can identify malware, adware, keyloggers, potentially unwanted apps and potentially destabilising apps on a Mac. *VERY* inexpensive [management license](https://sites.fastspring.com/sqwarq/product/detectxswiftmanagement), and can be triggered remotely to complete full system scans.